 Updated December 2017

-- Pray for the leadership of the churches in Brazil, that there would be unity and a resolve to work together.
+- Pray for the leadership of the churches in Brazil and for the Alliance of FWB churches.

-- Pray for the seminary (Bible Institute) as we continue training leaders for the local churches in Brazil.
+- Pray for the seminary (ETBL) as we continue training leaders for the local churches in Brazil.

 - Pray for Clóvis and Cristina Leandro of the Nova América FWB Church in Campinas who are serving as church planters in Boa Esperança, state of Alagoas, Brazil.
 They work in a town with no other evangelical Christian presence and minister to a very poor population.
 There are no other FWB churches in this part of the country.

-- Pray for the church-planting project in Ghana being led by Pastor Thomas Appiah under the supervision of the mission’s committee in Ivory Coast.
+- Pray for the church-planting project in Ghana being led by Ivorian missionary Jonas Gnarkité Kambou, under the supervision of the mission’s committee in Côte d’Ivoire.
 IM partner’s with our African brothers in this project.

 - Pray for the Seminary in Panama as they seek accreditation from the Panamanian government.
 It is a long process.

 - India is a country of 1.3 billion people.
 There are still 715 people groups (ethnic groups) that have not been engaged with the preaching of the gospel.
 Pray that the Lord would help us to increase our “footprint” in the country.
 We are already partnering with two networks of Indian churches that are working among unreached peoples.